what is a major problem with reverse osmosis?

 • Production defects can occur with any manufacturer.
 Malfunctions often occur shortly after purchasing a filter and are usually covered by the manufacturer's warranty.

-Low water pressure in the reverse osmosis system
+reverse osmosis system problems

 • Limited water supply